2022 FIFA World Cup: Debutant and returnees

+As of 2026, this was the last time Cameroon, Costa Rica, Denmark, Poland, Serbia, and Wales qualified for the World Cup, and the last time Algeria, Austria, Bosnia and Herzegovina, Cape Verde, Colombia, Curaçao, the Czech Republic, DR Congo, Egypt, Haiti, Iraq, Ivory Coast, Jordan, New Zealand, Norway, Panama, Paraguay, Scotland, South Africa, Sweden, Turkey and Uzbekistan failed to qualify.

 Squads

 Before submitting their final squad for the tournament, teams named a provisional squad of up to 55 players.
 Teams were required to have their 55-player roster submitted to FIFA by 21 October.
 Teams were required to name their final squads by 13 November.
 In August 2022, FIFA increased the final squad size to 26 players from a total of 23 players at the 2018 World Cup.
 All teams had a total of 26 players in their final squads except for France and Iran, who chose 25 players.

 Draw

 The final draw was held at the Doha Exhibition and Convention Center in Doha, Qatar, on 1 April 2022, 19:00 AST, prior to the completion of qualification.
 The two winners of the inter-confederation play-offs and the winner of the Path A of the UEFA play-offs were not known at the time of the draw.
 The draw was attended by 2,000 guests and was led by Carli Lloyd, Jermaine Jenas and sports broadcaster Samantha Johnson, assisted by the likes of Cafu (Brazil), Lothar Matthäus (Germany), Adel Ahmed Malalla (Qatar), Ali Daei (Iran), Bora Milutinović (Serbia/Mexico), Jay-Jay Okocha (Nigeria), Rabah Madjer (Algeria), and Tim Cahill (Australia).

 For the draw, 32 teams were allocated into four pots based on the FIFA Men's World Rankings of 31 March 2022.
 Pot 1 contained host Qatar (who were automatically assigned to position A1) and the best seven teams.
 Pot 2 contained the next best eight teams, with the next best eight teams into pot 3.
 Pot 4 contained the five lowest-ranked teams, along with the placeholders for the two inter-confederation play-off winners and the UEFA Path A play-off winner.
 Teams from the same confederation could not be drawn into the same group except for UEFA teams, for which there was at least one and no more than two per group.

 This principle also applied to the placeholder teams, with constraints applying based on the confederation of both potential winners of each play-off tie.
 The draw started with pot 1 and ended with pot 4, with each team selected then allocated into the first available group alphabetically.
 The position for the team within the group would then be drawn (for the purpose of the match schedule), with the pot 1 teams automatically drawn into position 1 of each group.
 The pots for the draw are shown below.